The Top 5 Sources of Inflammation

 Ditch the plastic and replace your water bottle and storage containers with glass or stainless steel.

 Try to buy organic whenever possible.
-If going completely organic is out of your budget, prioritize meats (where toxins are most concentrated) and only buy grass-fed, pasture-raised meat and wild-caught fish.
-Also prioritize buying produce on the Environmental Working Group’s (EWG) Dirty Dozen list, which tend to carry the most pesticide residue.
+If going completely organic is out of your budget, prioritize meat and buy grass-fed, pasture-raised meat and wild-caught fish.
+Also, prioritize buying organic produce if it listed on the Environmental Working Group’s (EWG) Dirty Dozen.
+These tend to carry the most pesticide residue.

 Choose Non-Toxic Beauty and Cleaning Products

-You’ll also want to choose toxin-free beauty and cleaning products.
+I recommend toxin-free beauty and cleaning products for daily use.
 My favorite non-toxic personal care brand is Beautycounter.
-And the best way to ensure you’re getting safe cleaning products is by making your own!
-The Autoimmune Solution Cookbook includes simple, easy-to-use recipes for natural DIY household cleaners, along with plenty of ideas for inflammation-busting meals!
+And the best way to ensure you’re getting safe cleaning products is by making your own.
+The Autoimmune Solution Cookbook is not only a fantastic resource for recipes that support your health and your inflammatory response, it also includes simple, easy-to-use recipes for natural DIY household cleaners.

 Don’t Drink or Smoke

-Finally, it goes without saying that you should quit smoking and limit alcohol consumption if you haven’t already.
-These two bad habits are a burden on your system, accelerate aging, and increase your risk of chronic illness.
+If you haven’t done so already, then it should go without saying that you should quit smoking and limit alcohol consumption.
+These two bad habits are a burden on your immune system and your body as a whole.
+They accelerate aging and increase your risk of chronic illness.

 Underlying bacterial and viral infections could be adding to your systemic inflammation levels.
-The presence of a virus (Herpes simplex, Epstein-Barr, Hepatitis C) or bacteria (Lyme, H. Pylori, Yersinia enterocolitica, E. coli) triggers your immune system to release antibodies, and is often a key factor in autoimmunity.
-If you have an autoimmune disease and changing your diet and lifestyle has not helped reduce your symptoms, you should get tested for infections that may be preventing you from reaching optimal health.
+The presence of a virus such as Herpes simplex or Epstein-Barr, or bacteria including Lyme, H. Pylori, and E. coli trigger your immune system to release antibodies.
+If you have an autoimmune disease and changing your diet and lifestyle has not helped reduce your symptoms, I recommend testing for infections that may prevent you from reaching optimal health.

-Stress is more than just a feeling–it’s an inflammatory state.
-When your body is met with a physical, mental, or emotional challenge, it releases hormones including the primary stress hormone, cortisol.
+Stress is more than just a feeling — it’s an inflammatory state.
+When your body is met with a physical, mental, or emotional challenge, it releases hormones.
+This includes the primary stress hormone, cortisol.
 Cortisol signals your immune system to gear up for fight or flight, and your immune system responds by producing inflammation.
-Once the danger has passed, cortisol once again signals your immune system to calm down.
-However, when you are chronically stressed–whether from a poor diet, sleep deprivation, a stressful work environment, or relationship problems–your body never gets the signal to “cool off” and inflammation runs rampant.
-This can cause your overworked immune system to become suppressed, leaving you susceptible to infection, autoimmune disease, and other chronic illness.
+Once the danger has passed, cortisol then signals your immune system to calm down.
+However, when you are chronically stressed from a poor diet, sleep deprivation, or a stressful work environment and more, your body never gets the signal to “cool off” and inflammation runs rampant.
+This suppresses your overworked immune system, leaving you susceptible to infection, autoimmune disease, and other chronic illness.

-Work on reducing your stress levels with a nutrient-dense diet, plenty of sleep, and stress-relieving activities such as meditation, yoga, deep breathing, listening to your favorite music, or some much-needed “me” time to emphasize self-care.
+Reduce your stress levels with a nutrient-dense diet, plenty of sleep, and stress-relieving activities such as meditation, yoga, deep breathing, or some much-needed “me-time” to emphasize self-care.
 You deserve it, and your health depends on it!

-Now that you know where inflammation is coming from and how to stop it, you have the power to take health into your own hands and watch your brain fog, fatigue, autoimmunity, and other painful symptoms disappear!
-By cooling down the inflammation in your body with these lifestyle strategies, YOU can prevent and reverse chronic illness, and enjoy a life of vibrant wellness!
-Get to the root.
-Learn the tools.
-Live the Solution.®
+Now that you know where inflammation is coming from and how to stop it, you have the power to take health into your own hands and watch your brain fog, fatigue, autoimmunity, and other painful symptoms disappear.
+By supporting your body, your immune system, and your inflammatory response with these lifestyle strategies, YOU can prevent and reverse chronic illness, and enjoy a life of vibrant wellness.